divolte/divolte-collector/docs/configuration.rst

 divolte.kafka_flusher.max_enqueue_delay
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :Description:
-  The maximum delay to block before an incoming request is dropped in case of a full queue.
+  The maximum delay to block before an incoming event is dropped in case of a full queue.
 :Default:
   1 second
 :Example: